xxsong5/light-web-server/README.md

 >
 > * memory cache controll,  using mmap for larger pages,  new designed small memory allocator,  automatic cache cleaner, multi-thread-access
 >
-> * using multi-thread mode, for high concurrency performance
+> * using multi-thread mode, for high concurrency performance, thread worker's counts automaticly controlled by tasks levels
 >
 > * vectorized process funcs, so multi-connections can be processed at one thread almost simutaneously
 >